kub0466/-Gmail-EgoNetwork/README.md

 All prerequisities and original manual for API settup is available at https://developers.google.com/gmail/api/quickstart/python

-:warning: The setup is complex, so take your time.

 ## How to run

 * Clone or download repository